GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 ## What is User-Agent reduction?

-User-Agent (UA) reduction minimizes the identifying information shared in the User-Agent string which may be [used for passive fingerprinting](https://www.w3.org/2001/tag/doc/unsanctioned-tracking/#unsanctioned-tracking-tracking-without-user-control).
+User-Agent (UA) reduction minimizes the identifying information shared in the User-Agent string, which may be [used for passive fingerprinting](https://www.w3.org/2001/tag/doc/unsanctioned-tracking/#unsanctioned-tracking-tracking-without-user-control).
 Now that these changes have been rolled out for scaled availability, all resource requests have a reduced `User-Agent` header.
 As a result,